lux-1n-tenebris/lux-1n-tenebris/README.md

 Well, how to start?
 \
 I'm Stefan Radosavljević, and I'm coming from Serbia.
-First, I'm trying to improve myself daily, which is mandatory.
+As a daily task, I'm trying to improve myself in every aspect, which is a real challenge.

 ### About me:

 I am a father, a husband, and a Roku developer.
-I also enjoy 3D design, design, games, and photography.
+I also enjoy 3D design, games, and photography.
 When I'm not programming I'm spending my time with my wife and daughter.
 I like to read books and follow the flow of IT technologies.
 I miss traveling and getting to know new cultures.

 💡 Started as a front-end developer.